gypsydave5/kondor-json/docs/getting-started.md

 # Getting Started

 Welcome to **Kondor-JSON**!
-This guide will help you get up and running quickly with real examples based on the actual API.
+This guide will help you get up and running quickly, and explain the **core concepts** that make Kondor-JSON unique.

+---

 ## 🔧 Installation